hklcf/Adhell3/README.md

 # Disclaimer
-Adhell3 is merely an app that is using the Samsung Knox Standard SDK APIs. <br/>
+Adhell3 is merely an app that is using the Samsung Knox SDK APIs. <br/>
-In order to use these APIs, the Knox Standard SDK and an Enterprise License Key (ELM) are needed. <br/>
+In order to use these APIs, the Knox SDK and the Samsung Knox License (SKL) key are needed. <br/>
 These are Samsung's properties which are not available in this repository and therefore they need to be downloaded and obtained by the developer after accepting the agreement given by Samsung. <br/>
 The developer is then responsible how this app will be used and I don't take any responsibilities of any damages caused by this app. <br/>

-The Knox Standard SDK can be downloaded here: https://seap.samsung.com/sdk/knox-standard-android <br/>
+The Knox SDK can be downloaded here: https://seap.samsung.com/sdk/knox-android <br/>
-The Enterprise License Key can be obtained here: https://seap.samsung.com/license-keys/create/knox_standard_android <br/>
+The Samsung Knox License key can be obtained here: https://seap.samsung.com/license-keys/create#section-knox-sdk <br/>
-The API can be found here: https://seap.samsung.com/api-references/android-standard/reference/packages.html
+The API can be found here: https://seap.samsung.com/api-references/android/reference/packages.html

 # Background